top of page

 It's understandable to feel shame or guilt about these thoughts, but it's important to remember that they do not define who you are as a person.
 Therapy for OCD can help you learn to recognize these thoughts for what they are - a symptom of a treatable condition - and develop strategies for managing them.

-Remember, seeking help for OCD is a brave and courageous step, and it's a sign of strength, not weakness.
 You deserve to feel happy, healthy, and fulfilled, and with the right support, you can achieve your goals and overcome your challenges.

 There’s no harm in being careful and trying to prevent something terrible from happening.